NorthstarWang/Fitness-for-life/README.md

 - Keen Theme*(https://keenthemes.com/)*

 ## Contact:
-If you have any trouble or question, feel free to contact me by email:1527638985@qq.com
+If you have any issue or question, feel free to contact me by email:1527638985@qq.com